 The FASB issued Accounting Standards Update ("ASU")No. 2016-02, Leases ("ASC 842") ("ASU 2016-02"), which supersedes the current lease requirements in ASC 840.
 ASU 2016-02 requires lessees to recognize a right-of-use asset and related lease liability for all leases, with a limited exception for short-term leases.
 Leases will be classified as either finance or operating, with the classification affecting the pattern of expense recognizion in the consolidated statements of operations.
 Currently, leases are classified as either capital or operating, with any capital leases recognized on the consolidated balance sheets.
 The reporting of lease-related expenses in the consolidated statements of operations and cash flows will be generally consistent with the current guidance.
 The new lease guidance will be effective for the year ending December 31, 2022 and will be applied using a modified retrospective transition method to either the beginning of the earliest period presented or the beginning of the year of adoption.
-The adoption of this standard will require the recognition of a right of use asset and liability on the Company's consolidated balance sheets.
+The adoption of this standard will require the recognizion of a right of use asset and liability on the Company's consolidated balance sheets.
 The Company does not expect this guidance to have a material impact on its consolidated financial statements or related disclosures.

 In June 2016, the FASB issued ASUNo.
 2016-13, Financial Instruments-Credit Losses ("ASC 326") ("ASU 2016-13"), an amendment of the FASB Accounting Standards Codification.
-Subsequent to the issuance of ASU

-2016-13, there were various updates that amended and clarified the impact of ASU2016-13.
+Subsequent to the issuance of ASU 2016-13, there were various updates that amended and clarified the impact of ASU 2016-13.
 ASU 2016-13 broadens the information that an entity must consider in developing its expected credit loss estimate for assets measured either collectively or individually.
 The amendments in ASU 2016-13 will require an entity to record an allowance for credit losses for certain financial instruments and financial assets, including accounts receivable, based on expected losses rather than incurred losses.
 The measurement of expected credit losses is based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-An entity must use judgment in determining the relevant information and estimate of expected credit losses.
+An entity must use judgment in determining the relevant information and estimation methods that are appropriate in its circumstances.
+The use of forecasted information incorporates more timely information in the estimate of expected credit losses.
 The new guidance will be effective for the years beginning after December 15, 2022.
 The Company does not expect this guidance to have a material impact to its consolidated financial statements or related disclosures.